 1. Some schools of thought are that horsetail can be controlled by raising the soil pH.
 This can be done by liming the soil to raise the pH levels.
-Increased soil fertility is something that the plant seems not to like, this and improved levels of drainage.
+Increasing soil alkalinity can discourage the horsetail plant, as can improving soil drainage in the vicinity.

-2. It is recommended to use a product such as Calcifert Lime.
+2. It is recommended to use a product such as Calcium Lime.
 Application rates vary dependent on soil types

 a.
 Typical rates 900 g per 9.5 square metres (2 lbs per 100 sq ft)

 b.
 Sandy or slightly acidic soils rates 450 g for 1.85 – 2.8 square metres (1 lb per 20 – 30 sq ft)

 c.
 Clay soils – 900 g per 2.8 square metres (2 lbs per 20 sq ft)

 3. Wait a minimum of 2 weeks and then apply an appropriate fertiliser for the desired plants in which the mares tail is growing.
 Do not apply at the lime and fertiliser at same time as this will reduce the effectiveness of the liming.
 It is recommended to use a synthetic fertiliser or manure to a 2 inch depth